bowman2001/perplexdoc/content/doc/basic/headings/index.md

 6. `###### Small Paragraph Heading`

+To alter the style of these heading, Perplex offers Markdown [attributes][attr].

+### Paragraph Headings {#h-p}

 Usually, we don’t want to apply the full hierarchy on moderate-sized pages, because too much structure is confusing.
 For an appropriate layout, it may be desirable to skip one or two levels and use paragraph headings inside of sections for example.

-But this is against recommended HTML guidelines.
-Headings should be used strictly in their descending order because screen readers and other automatic interpreters get confused otherwise.
-To follow this recommendation we need to skip headings only visually.
+But this is against HTML guidelines.
+Headings need to be applied strictly in their descending order because screen readers and other automatic interpreters get confused otherwise.
+To follow this rule we can skip headings only visually.

-Another variation of their style is to highlight them.
-It’s an easy way to inform readers about especially important text segments.

-Perplex offers Markdown [attributes][attr] for these style variations.

-### Paragraph Headings {#h-p}

 We can style any heading like a paragraph heading with the attribute `{.h-p}`.
-For the probably rare occasions, we need to style a heading as a small paragraph heading we need the attribute: `{.h-p-s}`.
+For the rare occasions, when we need to style a heading as a small paragraph heading there is the attribute: `{.h-p-s}`.

 ### Highlighted Headings

+Another variation of the heading style is highlighting.
+It’s an easy way to inform readers about especially important text segments.

 To indicate a section with a **danger**, **warning**, **information**, or **success**, we have the attributes `{.h-danger}`, `{.h-warn}`, `{.h-info}`, or `{.h-success}`.